OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Calculable** makes [calculable properties](https://orienteer.gitbooks.io/orienteer/content/adding_calculable_properties.html) (may require experience in coding).
 * **Default Value** sets the default value of the property.

-You can edit some of these parameters right in the list of class's properties by clicking **Edit**.
-On the **Localization** tab on a property page, you can ...

 ##Class Indexes